The Flintstone Kids: Overview

-Segments
+The Flintstone Kids was intended only to run for two seasons, and was retired in favor of another Hanna-Barbera series that similarly de-aged its core cast, A Pup Named Scooby-Doo.
+The sudden failure of The New Adventures of Beany and Cecil led to reruns of The Flintstone Kids being re-added to the ABC Saturday morning schedule in late 1988.

+Plot and segments

 This series featured the following segments:

 The Flintstone Kids

 The "main" segment of the show.
-It would either be a single half-hour episode or an 11-minute segment.
+It would either be a single half-hour episode (only in the first season) or a segment.

 Flintstone Funnies

-Freddy, Barney, Wilma and Betty dream of exciting fantasy adventures.
+Freddy, Barney, Wilma and Betty dream of exciting fantasy adventures with most of them being parodies of different films.
 This segment was dropped in the second season.

 Dino's Dilemmas

 The adventures and misadventures of Freddy's pet dinosaur Dino.

 Captain Caveman and Son

-The adventures of Captain Caveman with his son Cavey Jr. as they fight bad guys like the evil genius Mr. Bad.
-This segment was actually a "show within a show" whereby Captain Caveman and Son is a TV show watched by the main characters, where the "fourth wall" is broken frequently.
+The adventures of Captain Caveman (returning from Captain Caveman and the Teen Angels) with his son Cavey Jr. as they fight bad guys like the evil genius Mr. Bad.
+This segment was actually a "show within a show" whereby Captain Caveman and Son is a TV show watched by the main characters at Fred's home, where the "fourth wall" is broken frequently.